BetterBite/BetterBite/README.md

-Hello, I'm Bite, I'm a 3rd year MEng CS Student at the University of Bristol.
+Hello, I'm Bite, I'm a graduate from the University of Bristol in MEng Computer Science.
+This is my GitHub for projects I have done, or am doing, or commit to when I have the time.
-Projects here are those done in my spare time out of sporadic inspiration.
-Too busy with uni atm.